BaksiLi/CS-Hypomnema/Resources/General/IntroToCS.md

 ---
 # Preface
-This is a short but tangible introduction of Computer Science, originally the note of CS50x 2017 of Harvard University, lectured by <a mailto="malan@havard.edu">David J. Malan</a>.
+This is a short but tangible introduction of Computer Science.
+I should give credits to CS50x 2017 of Harvard University, ALGS201x of UC San Diego, and a lot more.
-The content and structure is now largely different from the [CS50x syllables](http://docs.cs50.net/2017/x/syllabus.html) since it has been restructured and modified with new materials, according to my own taste (as a theorist).
-Meanwhile, parts which teach how to code were reduced for the sake of simplicity.
-Nevertheless, all the knowledge are covered and extended beyond their scope.
+The content and structure is undergoing restructures and modifications according to my own taste (as a theorist).
+Parts which teach how to code were reduced for the sake of simplicity.
+Nevertheless, all the basics of CS are covered and extended beyond their scope.
-The original course video and other supporting materials could be found in the [seminar page](http://cs50.tv/2017/fall/#about,lectures), or in their channel [cs50 live](https://www.youtube.com/user/cs50tv/).
 It will also be helpful to check out the literature mentioned in the context.
+It bears little resemblance to the early versions, having been improved by...
 <center><b>Have a nice journey!</b></center>

 <details>